Kaydhiman/react-hook-useform/README.md

   }, []);
 ```

-# checkErros Usage
+# checkErrors Usage

 ```
   // Before Submit form check if there is some errors...
     const formSubmitHandler = (e) => {
     e.preventDefault();

-    // just invoke checkErros function and that's it! checkErros();
+    // just invoke checkErrors function and that's it! checkErrors();

     // Then check errors object.
     console.log(errors)